Wong-Kai-Xian/CVE_Threat_Intelligence_Toolkit/README.md

 Key features include:

-- Detailed CVE information including descriptions, proof-of-concept (PoC) code, and prerequisite environment data such as build numbers.
+- Detailed CVE information including descriptions, proof-of-concept (PoC) code, prerequisite environment data such as build numbers, and related MITRE ATT&CK techniques.
 - Quick download of the necessary environment components to facilitate realistic simulation of the CVE exploit.
 - LLM-based behavior extraction that analyzes input data like Process Monitor (Procmon) logs to identify key behaviors associated with the CVE.
 - Provides low-level context on exploit behavior, helping analysts gain a nuanced understanding of the attack techniques involved.